jcolag/entropy-arbitrage/2024-07-11-matter-time.md

  > **LAFORGE**: The Enterprise will monitor the CO<sub>2</sub> concentrations at six different altitudes.
 If all goes well, it shouldn't take more than twenty bore sites.

 I refuse to believe that future professionals will refer to chemicals by the representation of chemical formulae, if only because they don't always provide an unambiguous term, because it doesn't give any indication of the structure.
-It doesn't really matter in the case of carbon dioxide, because carbon doesn't allow for much flexibility in structure with small molecules, but once you start talking about molecules that include [radicals](https://en.wikipedia.org/wiki/Radical_%28chemistry%29), for example, counting atoms doesn't tell you anything about the molecule.
+It doesn't really matter in the case of carbon dioxide, because carbon doesn't allow for much flexibility in structure with small molecules, but once you start talking about molecules that include {% wiki Radical_%28chemistry%29|radicals|en %}, for example, counting atoms doesn't tell you anything about the molecule.

  > **RASMUSSEN**: Picard's empath won't trust you.
 That's what they all said.
  >